w3c/wai-curricula/content/designer/interaction-design.md

 Courses based on this module should:

-* demonstrate strategies that people with disabilities use to interact with components, including forms, links, buttons, controls, and widgets
+* demonstrate strategies that people with disabilities use to interact with components, custom widgets, and rich applications, including links, buttons, controls, forms, and widgets
 * explain accessibility requirements related to input methods, including mouse, keyboard, touch, and voice

 ## Learning Outcomes for Module